 Get real intelligence on web traffic

 PPC is focused around gaining high volume results and often comes with confusing data and analytics on visitor numbers.
-Use inbound marketing technology to track conversions so that you can gain full intelligence on all your web traffic, right down to each individual web visitor.
+Use marketing automation tools like HubSpot to track conversions so that you can gain full intelligence on all your web traffic, right down to each individual web visitor.